'Harder They Fall' Review: Netflix's All-Black Western Saved By Sizzle and Stars

 Watch below:

 On the other side is Rufus Buck (Idris Elba, who’s finally found a movie role worthy of his talents).
 Buck’s just wheedled his way out of a life sentence and sets out to reclaim his town and build his paradise.
-But Buck is pure villain, a cold-blooded murder and sociopath ready to gun down anyone who stands in his way or offends.
+But Buck is pure villain, a cold-blooded murderer and sociopath ready to gun down anyone who stands in his way or offends.
 His sidekick, Trudy Smith (Regina King), is no less lethal.

 The movie opens with three startling murders depicted with directorial swagger and music that has no place in the 1880s.
 At first, it’s pretty cool.
 Then it gets a bit tiring.
 But before it becomes too much, the plot finally settles down to arrange the pieces necessary for the coming confrontation.
 Memorable characters, spicy dialogue, and Delroy Lindo’s smooth and competent presence get us over the rough spots.